-The Oxford Knee Score (OKS) is a patient-reported outcome (PRO) tool developed in 1996 to specifically evaluate knee replacement outcomes.
+The Oxford Knee Score (OKS) is a patient-reported outcome measure (PROM) developed in 1996 to specifically evaluate total knee replacement outcomes.
 Since then, its scope has broadened to include use in other joint disorders and in surgical treatment, not limited to arthroplasty.

 The Oxford Knee (and Hip) Scores have undergone rigorous assessments of reliability, validity and responsiveness in many studies .
 They have been used in trials, audits, and played a key role in the national joint replacement registries, including those in England, New Zealand and Sweden .